mmondics/aiops-z/README.md

     ![robot-shop-topology](images/robot-shop-topology.png)

     Robot Shop is a simulated online store where you can purchase robots and AI solutions.
-Robot Shop is a polyglot - meaning it is made up of many different microservices that were written in different programming languages.
+Robot Shop is made up of many different microservices that are written in different programming languages.
 There are 12 different microservices written in languages including NodeJS, Python, Spring Boot, and Go, along with containerized databases including MongoDB, MySQL, and Redis.
 Each icon in the Topology represents an OpenShift deployment for a specific microservice.
 Each microservice is responsible for a single function of the Robot Shop application that you will see in the following steps.

 5. **Open the Robot Shop web application by clicking the small button in the top right of the `web` icon.**